 Alkali metal oxides are used in catalysing reactions \cite{Tsuji_1991}, capture and storage of CO$_2$ \cite{Wang_2011}, gas detectors, and for lowering the work function of photo-cathodes \cite{Martinez_2008}.
 Lithium oxide (Li$_2$O) is a key battery material, and it is also used within the nuclear industry.
 At low pressures alkali oxides \cite{Mikajlo_Li2O_2002,Mikajlo_Na2O_2003,Mikajlo_K2O_2003,Kunc_2005_Li2O,Cancarevic_alkali-metal_oxides_2006,Lazicki_Li2O_2006,Islam_Li2O_2006,Eithiraj_alkali-metal_oxides_2007,Moakafi_alkali-metal_oxides_2008,Long_Li2O_2013} and sulfides \cite{Sommer_1977_Cs2S,Grzechnik_Li2S_2000,Vegas_Na2S_2001,Vegas_K2S_2002,Santamaria-Perez_Rb2S_2011,Santamaria-Perez_Cs2S_2011} normally crystallize in the antifluorite structure of space group $Fm\bar{3}m$, which contains octahedral voids, see Fig.\ \ref{fig:antifluorite_with_atoms_voids}.
 Li$_2$O exhibits superionic conductivity at temperatures above 1200 K in which diffusing Li$^{+}$ ions carry electrical current by hopping from one void to another, while the oxygen atoms remain within a rigid framework \cite{Varshney_superionic_LiO2,Hull_Superionics_2004}.
-These voids in the antifluorite structure that are crucial for superionicity in Li$_2$O might also act as atomic traps.
+The voids in the antifluorite structure that are crucial for superionicity in Li$_2$O might also act as atomic traps.
 Trapping of guest atoms and small molecules within voids of a host structure can lead to the formation of what are known as clathrate compounds \cite{Mao_clathrates}.
-Clathrates involving many different guest species have been observed, such as clathrate hydrates with inclusion of helium (He) \cite{Londono_1988_helium} or neon (Ne) \cite{Barrer_1962_neon} atoms, or other noble gas atoms.
-Noble gas compounds have been reviewed by Grochala \cite{Grochala_noble_2007}.
+Clathrates involving many different guest species have been observed, such as clathrate hydrates with inclusion of helium (He), neon (Ne), argon (Ar) \cite{Londono_1988_helium,Barrer_1962_neon,teeratchanan_computational_2015}, or other noble gas atoms.
+Trapped noble gas atoms have also been found in alkali metals \cite{dong_stable_2017} and oxides \cite{sans_ordered_2016,liu_reactivity_2018} under pressure.
+Such compounds have been reviewed by Grochala \cite{Grochala_noble_2007}.